sbj6364/mysql-study/programmers/select/README.md

-# Animal Shelter Database
+# SELECT

-> Basic example of database
+> practice with [Animal Shelter Database], basic example of database